HumanSignal/label-studio/docs/source/blog/AWS-Transcribe.md

 print(f'Congrats!
 Now import {output_file} into Label Studio.')
 ```

 Now you can create Label Studio **Audio Transcription** project and upload `tasks.json`.
 Since we specify `s3://` URLs to audio files, we need to tell the app use globally installed AWS credentials to create presigned audio URLs.
-To do this, the following variable should be exposed first:
+To do this, expose the following variable:

 ```bash
 export USE_DEFAULT_S3_STORAGE=true
 ```

 Now start Label Studio app via `label-studio`, upload created `tasks.json` and choose **Audio Transcription** project.

+OKAY IT SEEMS AS THOUGH AT SOME POINT WE NEED TO INSTALL LABEL STUDIO